barbaradecares/so-you-think-you-can-drink/README.md

 GAME APP NAME:   `So-You-Think-You-Can-Drink`

-Fork and clone repo (so-you-think-you-can-drink) from github.
+Fork and clone repo (so-you-think-you-can-drink) from GitHub.
 Once opened in your IDE, run migrations and seed.
 Open your local sever and have fun.

 ## Objectives

-This game app is created for minimum of three(3) playerss to compete through dance battles (which involves a variety of dance genres) and the loser consumes few drinks.
+This game app is created for minimum of three(3) players to compete through dance battles (which involves a variety of dance genres) and the loser consumes few drinks.
 Two(2) players to battle and the other players vote.

 ## Overview
 We used ruby on rails, a web application framework to create our application.